Andria Tupola: Education

 Tupola is a 1998 graduate of Kamehameha Schools in Kapālama, Honolulu.
 In 2005, she earned her bachelor's degree in music education from Brigham Young University.
 She served a year-and-a-half mission for the Church of Jesus Christ of Latter-day Saints in Venezuela.
-She earned her M.A. in music education in from the University of Hawaii, Manoa in 2011, and is currently pursuing a PhD in music education there with an anticipated graduation date of 2020.
+She earned her Master of Arts in music education in from the University of Hawaiʻi at Mānoa in 2011, and completed her PhD in music education in December 2021.

 Elections

 In 2014, Tupola was unopposed for the Republican primary in District 43, winning with 771 votes.
 In the general election, she faced incumbent Democrat Karen Awana and won with 56% of the vote, unseating the only incumbent in the 2014 general election.

 In 2016, Tupola was unopposed for the Republican primary in District 43, winning with 747 votes.
 In the general election, she faced Stacelynn Kehaulani Eli, a former employee of Karen Awana.
 Tupola won by 65% with 3,859 votes.

 In 2018, she ran as a candidate in the election for Governor of Hawaii.
 On August 11, 2018, she won the Republican primary receiving 53.0% of the vote, 17,282 votes.
 Other candidates John Carroll and Ray L'Heureux received 33.7% and 8.8% respectively.
-She garnered 33% of the vote in the 2018 General election with 131,719 votes.
+She garnered 33% of the vote in the 2018 general election with 131,719 votes.
 She was the youngest candidate and only native woman running for governor as a Republican in the 2018 cycle.

 In 2020, Tupola competed in the non-partisan election for the District 1 Honolulu City Council Seat against four other candidates including Kathy Davenport, Naomi Hanohano, Galen Kerfoot, and Anthony Makana Paris.
 Tupola received 53.6% of the votes in the August 8 election, avoiding a runoff election and guaranteeing her a four-year term on the Honolulu City Council.